Register for Tech Savvy

 Considering Post High School Options/Making the Right Choice

 12:30 and 1:30

 How Much Will this Cost? – EdVest and applying for financial aid

 View our video from 2015.

 Tech Savvy is a national AAUW program started in 2006 by Tamara Brown of the Buffalo (NY) AAUW branch.
 It is designed to give sixth to ninth grade girls an opportunity to experience firsthand how science, technology, engineering, and math (STEM) fields can lead to exciting careers.
-The AAUW-Appleton/Oshkosh Tech Savvy will be one of only 22 pilot programs nationwide for 2016, seven of these being new conference sites.
-About 250 girls and their parents/guardians, encouraged by teachers, counselors, and coaches, will be invited to register for the conference.
-Since its inception, Tech Savvy has reached over 2000 girls in the past seven years, and led Brown to be named a White House “Creator of Change.”
+Since its inception, Tech Savvy has reached over 2000 girls in the past several years, and led Brown to be named a White House “Creator of Change.”